jduffy3/jduffy3.github.io/_posts/2021-11-17-the-template-method-pattern.markdown

 }
 ```

-The only real complexity above is determining how many minutes to walk versus how many to stretch.
-That's not really the part to focus on, and I'm sure you can think of a better way than what I did!
+The only real complexity above is determining how many minutes to walk versus how many to stretch, but that's not the part to focus on (and I'm sure you can think of a better way than what I did!).

-The key takeway is that our abstract class template (skeleton) method *routine* has defined the steps.
+The main thing is our template (skeleton) method *routine* has defined the steps.
 How those steps are performed is delegated to the `RunningExercise` class.

 We're now demonstrating two design principles

 * Encapsulate what varies
 * [Don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)